 PSY 330.
 Cognitive Psychology.
-Human processes, such as perceiving, remembering, and thinking, are systematically studied.
+This course highlights human processes, such as perceiving, remembering, and thinking.
+Thy will be are systematically studied with a focus on brain development and function of each control center.
 Both theorizing (model building) and experimentation (model testing) will be emphasized.
-Prerequisite: PSY 100 or MCS 212 or permission of instructor.
-3 credits.
+(3 Credit Hours).

 PSY 331.
 Experimental Psychology.
-Experimentation as a way of knowing the causes of behavior, including topics of experimental design, measurement, data treatment, and research reporting.
-Experiments will be done and reports written in professional style.
-Prerequisites: PSY 100 & MCS 212 or permission of the instructor.
-3 credits.
+This course views experimentation as a way of knowing the causes of behavior, including topics of experimental design, measurement, data treatment, and research reporting.
+Experiments will be conducted and reports written in professional style.
+Prerequisites: PSY 100 permission of the instructor.
+(3 Credit Hours)

 PSY 340.
 Physiological Psychology.
-A course that considers the biology of psychology.
+This course considers the biology of psychology and human functions.
 Topics covered include the anatomy and the physiology of the nervous system, the psychobiology of pain and stress, and psychobiology of aberrant behavior, dreaming, information processing, and memory.
 The course of study includes current events in psychology.
 Prerequisite: One course in biology or permission of instructor.
-3 credits.
+(3 Credit Hours)

 PSY 350.
 Psychology and the Law.
 This course focuses attention on the structure of mental health system, the structure of the judicial system and the relations between them.
 The role of the psychologist will be explored.
-Students will look at both theory and practice.
-3 credits.
+Students will explore both theory and practical application.
+(3 Credit Hours)

 PSY 384.
 Behavioral Analysis.
-Survey of behaviorally oriented techniques used in analyzing and controlling human behavior.
-Emphasis is placed upon Kinnerian method as an intervention technique in social, educational, and mental health agencies.
-3 credits.
+This course is a survey of behaviorally oriented techniques used in analyzing and controlling human behavior.
+Emphasis is placed upon the Skinnerian method as an intervention technique in social, educational, and mental health agencies.
+(3 Credit Hours)

 PSY 492.
 Industrial/Organizational Psychology.
-This course provides instruction in, and discussion of a wide range of activities related to interpersonal and managerial skills required in today's business and industry.
-Topics include an overview of industrial, organizational psychology, principles of resources management, psychological testing, performance appraisal, training plus professional development of employees, principles of leadership, motivational factors, workplace conditions, safety and health, workplace stressors and work ethics.
-3 credits.
+This course provides instruction in, and discussion of a wide range of activities related to interpersonal and managerial skills required in business and industry.
+Topics include an overview of industrial, organizational psychology, principles of resources management, psychological testing, performance appraisal, principles of leadership, motivational factors, workplace conditions, safety and health, workplace stressors and work ethics.
+(3 Credit Hours)

 PSY 493.
 Internship in Psychology.
-Students are assigned internships in a variety of settings.
+This course allows students an opportunity for practical application with assignment with internships in a variety of settings.
 A final report of their progress is required.
-1-12 credits.
+(3-12 Credit Hours).

 PSY 494.
 Seminar in Psychology.
-An in-depth examination of a topic of current interest in psychology.
-Presentation of projects.
-Prerequisite: Senior standing in psychology or permission of instructor.
-3 credits.
+This course is an in-depth examination of topics related to professional development in Psychology.
+This course is offered in conjunction with the Internship Course.
+Presentation of projects will be emphasized and encouraged.
+Prerequisite: Senior standing in Psychology (3 Credit Hours)

 PSY 495.
 Research in Psychology.
-An opportunity for students to do individual supervised research.
+This course is provides an opportunity for students to conduct individual supervised research.
 This research must produce a paper that may lead to graduation with departmental distinction or with college honors.
-3 credits.
+(4 Credit Hours)